 Lufkin & Jenrette prior to 1977.
 Mr. Gallagher holds a Bachelor degree from Princeton University and a Master of Business Administration from the University of Chicago.
-Mr. Gallagher is a director of Cheddar's Casual Café (member of the compensation committee), eStyle (member of the compensation committee), Lucy Activewear (member of the audit committee) and Xiotech.
+Mr. Gallagher is a director of Cheddar's Casual Café (member of the compensation committee), eStyle (member of the compensation committee) and Xiotech.

 Terry J. Hanson: Mr. Hanson has been a director of ULTA since January 1990 and is one of ULTA's co-founders.
-He served as President and Chief Operating Officer from January 1990 until September 1994 until December 1994 until December 1999.
+He served as President and Chief Operating Officer from January 1990 until September 1994 and as President and Chief Executive Officer from September 1994 until December 1999.
 From December 1999 until July 2000, Mr. Hanson served as Chairman of the board of directors.
 He also served as ULTA.com's Chairman of the board of directors, Chief Executive Officer and as a director from August 2000 until February 2002.
 Subsequently, Mr. Hanson served as President of Pearle Vision, Inc. from May 2003 until October 2004 and has been Managing Partner of RIMC LLC since December 2004.
-He also served as Detainman of the board of directors.
-Conscience and as a director from August 2000.
-Until February 2002.
-Subsequently, Mr. Hanson served as President of Pearle Vision, Inc. from May 2003 until October 2004 and has been Managing Partner of RIMC LLC since December 2004.
-He also held positions at American Drugstores, Inc. (Osco-Sav-On) from September 1969 to October 1989, where he served as President from 1980 and as Executive Vice President, Vice President, Orier Dersonnel from 1977 until 1988.
+He also held positions at American Drugstores, Inc. (Osco-Sav-On) from September 1969 to October 1989, where he served as President from 1988 until 1989 and as Executive Vice President, Vice President Chicagoland Operations, and Vice President Personnel from 1977 until 1988.
 Mr. Hanson holds a Bachelor degree and a Master of Science degree from North Dakota State University.

 Charles Heilbronn: Mr. Heilbronn has been a director of ULTA since July 1995.
 Mr. Heilbronn has been Executive Vice President and Secretary of Chanel, Inc. since 1998, and, since December 2004, Executive Vice President of Chanel Limited, a privately-held international luxury goods company selling fragrance and cosmetics, women's clothing, shoes and accessories, leather goods, fine jewelry and watches.
-Prior to that, Mr. Heilbronn was Vice President and General Counsel of Chanel, Inc. from 1987 to December 2004.
-Mr. Heilbronn served as a director of RedEnvelope from October 2002 to August 2006, and is currently a director of Doublemouse B.V., Chanel, Inc. (U.S.) and various other Chanel companies or their affiliates in the United States and worldwide, as well as several unrelated private companies.
+Prior to that, Mr. Heilbronn was Vice President and General Counsel of Chanel Limited and Senior Vice President, General Counsel and Secretary of Chanel, Inc. from 1987 to December 2004.
+Mr. Heilbronn served as a director of RedEnvelope from October 2002 to August 2006, and is currently a director of Doublemousse B.V., Chanel, Inc. (U.S.) and various other Chanel companies or their affiliates in the United States and worldwide, as well as several unrelated private companies.
 He is also a Membre du Conseil de Surveillance (a non-executive board of trustees) of Bourjois SAS, a French company.
-Mr. Heilbronn received a Master in Law from Universite de Paris V, Law School and an LLM from Work University Law School.
+Mr. Heilbronn received a Master in Law from Universite de Paris V, Law School and an LLM from New York University Law School